iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 The visualisation of protein system is done by using:
 `pymol visualise.py -- [parameter_file]`

-The calculation between active sites is performed by using:
+The calculation of distance between active sites is performed by using:
 `pymol calculate.py -- [parameter_file]`
 The statistics of the distance can be found in `tmp/distance.txt` file.